 2. Ponte Vecchio

-It’s the most photographed and oldest bridge in Florence and cross the Arno river.
-At first the bridge was built by the ancient Etruscans, but then in the 14th century was rebuilt by the Florentines.
-It is famous for its arches and the jewelry shops that flanks it on both the edges.
+After the Duomo, Ponte Vecchio is another of the most important places in Florence and, one of the most photographed and oldest bridges in the world.
+At first, the bridge was built by the ancient Etruscans, but in the 14th century was rebuilt by the Florentines.
+It is famous for its arches and the jewelry shops that flank it on both sides.
 We suggest you a walk on the bridge when the lights reflect a beautiful image on the water surface.

-3. The Uffizi Gallery and the Galleria dell'Accademia
+3. The Uffizi Gallery & The Galleria dell’Accademia

 Photo Credits: @Robert Scarth

-The Uffizi is one of the most important art museum of the world.
+The Uffizi is one of the most important art museums in the world.
 The palace that hosts the museum originally was the house of the office of the magistrate of Florence, just off Piazza della Signoria.
-But after the Medici family lost their power, the palace become an art gallery for the amazing collection of Renaissance art treasures, that opened its doors since 1765.
-Here is where you could stare at Michelangelo Buonarroti, Titian, Sandro Botticelli, and Leonardo da Vinci art works.
+After the Medici family lost their power, the palace becomes an art gallery.
+Doors opened in 1765 showing an amazing collection of Renaissance art treasures, that opened its doors since 1765.
+Here is where you could stare at Michelangelo Buonarroti, Titian, Sandro Botticelli, and Leonardo da Vinci artworks.
 The Galleria dell’Accademia is famous to hosts the masterpiece of the Master or the Renaissance, Michelangelo Buonarroti and his handsome David.

 4. Piazza della Signoria

-It is one of the most important building of Florence.
+Palazzo Vecchio is one of the most iconic buildings in Florence.
 This palace overlooking Piazza della Signoria was built during the 12th century.
-It housed the Medici family until they relinquished their power, as supreme governing body of the city for six centuries.
-But in 1872 Palazzo Vecchio started to host the city hall and a museum.
-This place deserve a visit especially for its beautiful frescoes, its intricate carving and tapestries depicting all historical and Biblical events, plus all the painted ceilings, and sculptures, in few words a wealth of artifacts and art works.
+It housed the Medici family until they relinquished their power, as the supreme governing body of the city for six centuries.
+Since 1872 Palazzo Vecchio has been hosting the city hall and a museum.
+This place deserves a visit especially for its beautiful frescoes, intricate carving, and tapestries depicting all historical and Biblical events, plus all the painted ceilings, and sculptures.
+In a few words, a wealth of artifacts and artworks.

-This is one of the oldest churches of Florence, and is the burial place of the principal members of the Medici family.
+This is one of the oldest churches of Florence and is the burial place of the principal members of the Medici family.
 To reach this church you have to move into the main market district.
-The “inventor of perspective”, Filippo Brunelleschi, designed the church in the 15th century, and it represents one of the first example of ecclesiastical Renaissance architecture.
+The “inventor of perspective”, Filippo Brunelleschi, designed the church in the 15th century, and it represents one of the first examples of ecclesiastical Renaissance architecture.
 Unfortunately, the façade of the church has never seen his completion.
-This is why you could probably consider it a bit rustic, but just try to enter inside and you will experience a “jaw dropping”, because its interior is a pure Reinassance neo-classical artwork!
+This is why you could probably consider it a bit rustic, but just try to enter inside and you will experience a “jaw-dropping” because its interior is a pure Reinassance neo-classical artwork!

-This palace is dated back to 15th century, and is situated on the south bank of the Arno river, a lovely corner of quietness.
-Until 1919 it was the residence of the Florence’s rulers.
-Then the Palace was transformed from a Royal residence into a historic residence owned by the State, after Italy became a Republic.
-Palazzo Pitti overlooks Florence from an elevated site, and still contains all its noble and luxurious atmosphere thanks to its private collections.
+This palace is dated back to the 15th century and is situated on the south bank of the Arno river.
+A lovely corner of quietness.
+Until 1919 it was the residence of Florence’s rulers.
+Then the Palace was transformed from a Royal residence into a historic residence owned by the State after Italy became a Republic.
+Palazzo Pitti overlooks Florence from an elevated site and still contains all its noble and luxurious atmosphere thanks to its private collections.

-When the Medici Family financed the creation of Boboli Gardens in the 16th century, were looking to astonish the visitors with the incredible beauty of this garden.
+The Medici Family financed the creation of Boboli Gardens in the 16th century.
+They were looking to astonish the visitors with the incredible beauty of this garden.
 You easily find it just behind the Palazzo Pitti.
 They are also included in the UNESCO World Heritage sites list together with other Medici Villas and Gardens.
-And it’s here that you will find the peace, loosing yourself into the various Italianesque garden, surrounded by fountains and statues, included some Roman antiquities.
+It’s here that you can find a bit of peace and quietness.
+Lose yourself into the various Italianesque garden, admiring the various fountains and statues, and some Roman antiquities.

 8. Piazza Santa Croce

-The Piazza is one of the main squades in Florence.
+The piazza is one of the most important places in Florence.
 It hosts the Basilica di Santa Croce and many aristocratic buildings.
-Originally this area was an real island into the Arno River and was chosen by Franciscans in the late 1200 because was isolated from the rest of the city.
-During the Renaissance, being huge and with a regular shape, became an ideal place where organize festival, knights carousel and games, such as the Calcio Storico Fiorentino that still takes place every june.
+Originally this area was a real island into the Arno River.
+In late 1200, Franciscans chose this area to build their house because it was isolated from the rest of the city.
+Being huge and with a regular shape, during the Renaissance, it became the ideal place where organize festivals, knights carousel, and games, such as the Calcio Storico Fiorentino that still takes place every June.

 9. Piazzale Michelangelo